 2. free accommodation for the Sitter

-Housesits can be as little as a few days to as long as 6 months to a year or more.
-As long as you are a responsible mature person and are able to manage a home and take care of maintenance and emergencies that arise, you basically get a free home to live in.
+Housesits can be as little as a few days to a year or more.
+As long as you are a responsible person and are able to manage a home and take care of maintenance and emergencies that arise, you basically get a free home to live in.

 There are homes available all over the world in most every major city and country.
 Is there somewhere you're always wanted to go?
 Want to live like a local and really experience the culture authentically?
 Spend a few months on an island.
 Stay at a castle in Europe.
 Live off-grid in the jungle.
 It's all up to you!